- MSLA Program

 We have a created a Listserv that allows students to learn about jobs, connect with faculty and alumni, and ask questions related to the field of legal administration.
 Please subscribe to the listserv.

-Colorado law (see Colorado Revised Statutes 25-4-901 to 909) and Colorado Department of Public Health & Environment requires all college and university students physically present on campus and enrolled for one or more classes, submit proof of immunization for measles, mumps and rubella.
+Colorado law and the Colorado Department of Public Health & Environment requires all college and university students physically present on campus and enrolled for one or more classes, submit proof of immunization for measles, mumps, and rubella.
 For detailed information about this requirement and instructions for submitting proof of immunity, go to the Health and Counseling Center website.

 Health Insurance & Health and Counseling Fee